ProfessorNemo/AskAns/README.md

 Ask-me is an application where you can ask each other any questions and get answers, similar to the well-known ask.fm.
 The avatar for the user is added using a third-party global avatars service https://en.gravatar.com/site/implement/images/
 The user can also change the background color of the profile.
 On the user page, you can leave questions and answer them.
 When adding a question, the algorithm looks for hashtags starting with "#", changes color and makes them clickable.
 Clicking on a hashtag will take you to a page with questions from all users with that hashtag.
 The hashtags of all users are displayed on the main page (Solutions like "tom-select" and "ajax" are used here.

-(ajax - an asynchronous request to be sent here "/api/hashtags" and to pull out only those tags from here that match the user's criteria, i.e. based on what the user types)
+(ajax - an asynchronous request to be sent here "/api/hashtags" and to pull out only those hashtags from here that match the user's criteria, i.e. based on what the user types)

 For avatars: